Elijah with the flaming fiery sword on Mount Carmel, Israel.

 I will raise my voice and will not stop imploring him

 “I am quite unable to convey to you what occurred during this period of utter torment.
-While I was hearing the boys’ confessions on the evening of the 5th [making them saints!], I was suddenly terrorized by the sight of a celestial person [an angel, a cherub] who presented himself to my mind’s eye [So, not an apparition, but entirely spiritual.
-People think angels are all fluffy chiffon pastels and cutesy cutesy.
+While I was hearing the boys’ confessions on the evening of the 5th [making them saints!], I was suddenly terrorized by the sight of a celestial person [an angel] who presented himself to my mind’s eye [So, not an apparition, but entirely spiritual.
+People think angels are all fluffy chiffon pastels and cute.
 Pio speaks of torment and terror, and this angel is from heaven!].
 He had in his hand a sort of weapon [“weapon”] like a very long sharp-pointed steel blade which seemed to emit fire.
 [This is the sword mentioned in Genesis 3:24.
-It is the sword which “turns into its contrary by way of the fiery grace of enmity against Satan and by way of friendship with God whatever is presented to it.”
-This is the sword with which the Carmelites depict Elijah.
-This is the sword of Saint Michael.
-This is the sword of Saint Teresa of Avila…] At the very instant that I saw all this, I saw that person hurl the weapon into my soul with all his might.
-[Seeing that a cherub could crush the entire universe if given permission from the Most High, this is saying really a lot…] I cried out with difficulty and felt I was dying.
+My academic, pedantic translation of this three-fold double-reverse verb is this in context: it is the sword which “turns-into-its-contrary-by-way-of-the-fiery-grace-of-enmity-against-Satan-and-by-way-of-friendship-with-God-whatever-is-presented-to-it.”
+Thus, if we were to try to grasp at the fruit of the Tree of the Living Ones, the work of this sword, of this grace, wielded by the angels, would turn that, with our assent, into humbly receiving the Fruit of the Tree of the Living Ones, that is, the Eucharist.
+This is also the sword with which the Carmelites depict Elijah.
+See their fiery coat of arms below.
+This is also the sword mentioned by Teresa of Avila.
+This is pre-eminently the sword of Saint Michael…] At the very instant that I saw all this, I saw that person hurl the weapon into my soul with all his might.
+[Seeing that such an angel could crush the entire universe if given permission from the Most High, this is saying really a lot…] I cried out with difficulty and felt I was dying.
 I asked the boys to leave because I felt ill and no longer had the strength to continue.
 [What an understatement of all time.
 They must have been scared for him.]
 This agony lasted uninterruptedly until the morning of the 7th.
 I cannot tell you how much I suffered during this period of anguish.
 Even my entrails were torn and ruptured by the weapon, [“weapon”] and nothing was spared. [“nothing” – and here I try to hang on to this and that.
 And in doing that I am totally lacking in generosity.
 I’ve done nothing in my life.
 I’ve not laid down my life as so many have done.
-Pio is going through his purgatory all at once, 40 some hours for him.
-And what would I do, I who surely have a purgatory lasting until the end of the world?]
+Pio is going through his purgatory all at once, 40 some hours for him, and much more than any purgatory: he is bringing souls to heaven by his life becoming an intercession for all of us.
+What would I do, I who surely have a purgatory lasting until the end of time?]

 Elijah’s fiery sword on the Discalced Carmelite Coat of Arms